 One of my favorite spring meals is a plate of tartines, which is just a fancy French word for open-faced sandwiches.
 Tartines are endlessly adaptable based on whatever ingredients you happen to have on hand, but these Apple, Prosciutto & Figgy Goat Cheese Tartines are one of my favorite combinations.

 I like to use pumpernickel bread because I love the flavor and color, but any crusty, bakehouse-type bread will work here.
 Even brioche bread, if you have it on hand from ice cream French toast.
 I toast my bread for a little extra crunch.

 They have a delectably sweet flavor and awesome crunch.
 I finished my tartines with a sprinkle of microgreens I find at my local farmer’s market, but a chopped fresh herb such as basil or parsley would do well here, too.

 Be sure to keep this recipe in your back pocket for parties as well.
 It’s great for a brunch buffet!
 The fig preserves would also be perfect in heart jam cookies.

-Disclosure: This was a paid guest post written by me on behalf of the Michigan Apple Committee.
+Disclosure: This was a sponsored post written by me on behalf of the Michigan Apple Committee.
 Posts like this help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food photography.
 All opinions are 100% my own.